 Through the smart use of SPMTs and a double-layered cargo construction, load-out time was reduced by as much as 75%.
 The lower costs for renting a single barge instead of two resulted in further considerable savings for the client.

 The cargo for the Tombua-Landana project consisted of the 3,500-ton template and twelve 1,000-ton piles of 190-meters each, a record length at the time.
-Always looking for innovative ways to make transport more efficient and cost effective, Mammoet engineered a method to lift the template on a transport frame which could be placed over the piles.
+Always looking for innovative ways to make transport more efficient and cost-effective, Mammoet engineered a method to lift the template on a transport frame that could be placed over the piles.
 Thus, the double load could be combined, considerably reducing load-out time and cost.

 As soon as all piles were in place, the template was loaded onto the barge.
 With a reconfigured trailer arrangement, Mammoet placed the template and its support structure over the piles and drove the trailers back onto shore.

 Overall, time and risk exposure was significantly reduced during the entire load-out operation.
 Instead of twelve load-outs to get the piles on board, Mammoet only needed three.
 By stacking the template on top of the piles, it took only a single barge to deliver all components to the oil field.
 A textbook exercise in time and cost savings with the added benefit of increased safety for everyone involved.